greenfork/nimraylib_now/README.md

 * Idiomatic Nim naming and conventions so you write **Nim** code, not C
 * A lot of examples converted to Nim
 * Includes modules: raylib, raymath, rlgl, raygui
-* Compiles raygui library for you (it is not distributed as dll)
 * Conversion script is included in the library, no manual work is required to update the bindings*